 Single women and women in a same-sex relationship will require donor sperm treatment, either clinic-recruited or recipient-recruited.

 Melbourne IVF supports you as a sperm donor with flexible appointments and reimbursement of reasonable expenses.

 Our donor team are specialists in this area of treatment and are there to assist you.

-In Australia, donating sperm is an altruistic act.
-Melbourne IVF will reimburse reasonable expenses however it is illegal in Australia to ‘pay’ a donor to give sperm to our clinic.
+In Victoria, donating sperm is an altruistic act and it is illegal to pay a donor to donate.